I am now coordinated for 224.5 / 222.9

 It is fed all the way with LMR400.
 The SWR is less than my dummy load.

 I can just hear a Pittsburgh repeater on it.
-That's not bad for about 80 miles on an omni-directional antenna.
+That's not bad for over 80 miles on an omni-directional antenna.

 Just below the 1494 is a security camera.